 K11 Musea — Tsim Sha Tsui

-Location: 18 Salisbury Rd, Tsim Sha Tsui
+Location: Victoria Dockside,18 Salisbury Road, Tsim Sha Tsui

-How to get there: Take the MTR to East Tsim Sha Tsui station and go out from Exit J
+How to get there: Take the MTR to East Tsim Sha Tsui station and go out from Exit J.

 Elements — Tsim Sha Tsui